Is Berkeley College Right for You?

 Sterile Processing Technician $17,900

 The semester tuition charged to a student’s account is based on the full program cost shown above divided by the number of semesters in the program for which they are registered.
-Students registered for five credits or less in a semester are charged at a per-credit rate, which is the program cost divided by the total number of credits in the program.
+Students registered for five credits or fewer in a semester are charged at a per-credit rate, which is the program cost divided by the total number of credits in the program.
 Semester fees are charged each term and are in addition to the cost of the program.

 Failed courses will lead to a repeat charge assessed on a per-credit basis.